womblee/win11_disk_cleaner/README.md

 ## Menu

 When the script launches you'll see the full task list.
-Enter numbers separated by commas, `A` to run everything, or `Q` to quit.
+Enter numbers separated by commas, `A` to run everything, `S` for a safe subset, or `Q` to quit.

 ```
 1,2,6,34      run specific tasks
 A             run all tasks
+S             simple mode (skips: GPU shader, DirectX, TCP reset, Disk Cleanup, Font Cache, Windows.old, DISM Cleanup)
 Q             quit
 ```